jboolean/art-coop/src/home/footer.md

 position: 9999
 ---

-Art.coop is a fiscally sponsored project of Open Collective Foundation.
-Our budget is transparent and available online [here](https://opencollective.com/art_coop).
+Art.coop is a fiscally sponsored project of Movement Strategy Center.
 Support comes from individual contributors like you as well as the William and Flora Hewlett Foundation, the Kenneth Rainin Foundation, the Barr Foundation, Builders Vision, and the Mellon Foundation.

 ::: columns
 ![Grantmakers in the Arts logo](/assets/uploads/gia-logo.svg)